uikit/uikit-site/docs/pages/inverse.md

 ## Overlapping content

 The `.uk-light` and `.uk-dark` classes are set on container elements and color their containing content.
 But there are cases where elements are not nested but have a position context and overlap each other.
-For example, a sticky navbar overlaps different sections beneath while scrolling.
+For example, a sticky navbar overlaps different sections behind while scrolling.
 To color content depending on intersecting elements, add the `uk-inverse` attribute.
-It will set the `.uk-light` or `.uk-dark` class depending on the section beneath.
+It will set the `.uk-light` or `.uk-dark` class depending on the section behind.

 ```html
 <div class="uk-position-relative">